zeroSteiner/reflective-polymorphism/README.rst

 Reflective Polymorphism
 =======================
-This project provides various utilities for the self-modification of PE images ith the intention that they can be incorporated into external projects.
+This project provides various utilities for the self-modification of PE images with the intention that they can be incorporated into external projects.

 The documentation is available `online`_.